llyx97/Rosita/README.md

 ROSITA
 ========
-This repository contains implementation of the paper "ROSITA: Refined BERT cOmpreSsion with InTegrAted techniques "
+This repository contains implementation of the paper "ROSITA: Refined BERT cOmpreSsion with InTegrAted techniques" in AAAI 2021.

 The codes for fine-tuning models (w/o knowledge distillation (KD)) are modified from [huggingface/transformers](https://github.com/huggingface/transformers).